Speak with a Licensed Insurance Agent

 If you’re a Medicare beneficiary in West Virginia, you may be wondering about your Medicare coverage options.
-You can choose to enroll in Original Medicare (Part A and Part B), which is the federally administered program for seniors and certain disabled individuals.
+You can choose to enroll in Original Medicare (Part A and Part B), which is the federally administered program for people who are 65 or older and certain younger disabled individuals.
 Many people qualify for Medicare when they turn 65, but if you qualify by age or having certain conditions (such as Lou Gehrig’s disease or end-stage renal disease), you can get Medicare at any age.
 You must be an American citizen or have legally and permanently resided in the U.S. for at least five continuous years to be eligible for coverage.
 If you have Original Medicare, you can also enroll in a Medicare Prescription Drug Plan to get stand-alone prescription drug benefits.

 Another option is to enroll in a Medicare Advantage plan, which is available through private insurance companies that contract with Medicare.
 Also known as Medicare Part C, these plans provide at least the same level of coverage as Original Medicare, but may also cover extra benefits like prescription drugs or routine vision and dental.

 Below is some information on Medicare enrollment in West Virginia as of 2018*: